zikzakjack/MyRefcards/MyRefcards_Pig.md

 	-- store the processed data into file using HBaseStorage() function store processed into '/data/examples/processed' using HBaseStorage();

+## How to display the output in screen

+	dump processed;

 ## PigLatin Semantics
 	describe
 	load